OSVVM/OSVVM-Scripts/README.rst

 - library <library> [<path>]
    - Make this library the active library.
 Create it if it does not exist.
-     Libraries are created in the path specified by LIB_BASE_DIR in Scripts/StartUp.tcl.
+     Libraries are created in the path specified by VhdlLibraryDirectory in Scripts/OsvvmScriptDefaults.tcl.
 - LinkLibrary <library> [<path>]
    - Create a mapping to a library that was already created.
 - LinkLibraryDirectory [LibraryDirectory]